mihailrc/selfDrivingCar/vehicleDetection/README.md

 #### Extracting Image Features

-The code that extracts image features is in feature_extractor.py.
+The code that extracts image features is in [feature_extractor.py](./sdc/feature_extractor.py).
 For this project I used two types of features: HOG and color histograms.
 I experimented with different color spaces and HOG parameters and I chose the parameters that had a good test accuracy and also performed well on test images.
 For color spaces both YUV and YCrCb performed well with YCrCb having a slight edge.
-For the HOG parameters the values provided in the lecture notes, orientations=9, pixels_per_cell=8 and cells_per_block=2 performed well.
+For the HOG parameters the values provided in the lecture notes, `orientations=9, pixels_per_cell=8 and cells_per_block=2` performed well.

 The 3*32 features from color histogram were concatenated with 1764 HOG features from each channel to produce a 5388 feature vector.

 #### Model Training

 For training we used the 8792 car images and 9666 non-car images provided with the project.
 The training data was split into training and testing sets using a 80/20 split.
 The features were next scaled using sklearn StandardScaler.
 The model was trained using LinearSVC with default parameters.
-In order to be able to calculate prediction probabilities LinerSVC was wrapped by CalibratedClassifierCV.
+In order to be able to calculate prediction probabilities `LinerSVC` was wrapped by `CalibratedClassifierCV`.

 The model had a 1.0 Training Accuracy and 0.993 Testing Accuracy.
 After training the model was saved in pickle files that were later used when processing the video.

-The code that trains the model is in train_model.py
+The code that trains the model is in [train_model.py](./sdc/train_model.py)

 ### Sliding Window Search